-We note large day-to-day variability in the transequatorial winds (Fig. 7, lower panel).
-Different groups of quiet days were considered separately to verify the presence of any medium term variation in the diurnal pattern of these winds.
-Examples for a few quietest days of October and similar days in December are presented in Fig. 8 in which both the $\Delta hmF2{(CG-BV)}$ and $\Delta foF2{(CG-BV)}$ variations are shown.
-The diurnal pattern that indicates northward directed TEW (during most of the daytime and near midnight) support the model results of Fig. 6 and 7.
-In the left panels we note that the Δ hmF2 indicates an increasingly more northward TEW from October to December, which might be due to the increase in the solar declination angle, with the sub-solar point for the thermospheric UV absorption moving well into the southern hemisphere towards the later part of the COPEX campaign period.
-The predominantly northward winds seem to be responsible for a significant decrease in the hmF2 over BV for most of the time as verified from the data (not shown here).
-The corresponding $\Delta foF2{(CG-BV)}$ plots in the right panels (Fig. 8) highlight, as the main point, a generally negative Δ foF2 which intensifies during most of the night hours in December, which is a reflection of an increase of foF2 over Boa Vista at those hours (not shown here).
-This result suggests that a northward wind over Boa Vista in the night, which in this case is part of a transequatorial system, brings plasma down along the field lines, (apparently at a rate faster than the recombination rate), contributing to the increase of the foF2 over this station.
+[16] We note large day-to-day variability in the transequatorial winds (Figure 7, bottom).
+Different groups of quiet days were considered separately to verify the presence of any medium-term variation in the diurnal pattern of these winds.
+Examples for a few quietest days of October and similar days in December are presented in Figure 8, in which both the $\Delta h_m F{2(CG-BV)}$ and $\Delta f_o F{2(CG-BV)}$ variations are shown.
+The diurnal pattern that indicates northward directed TEW (during most of the daytime and near midnight) support the model results of Figures 6 and 7.
+In the left plots we note that the $\Delta h_m F_2$ indicates an increasingly more northward TEW from October to December, which might be due to the increase in the solar declination angle, with the subsolar point for the thermospheric UV absorption moving well into the southern hemisphere toward the later part of the COPEX campaign period.
+The predominantly northward winds seem to be responsible for a significant decrease in the $h_m F_2$ over BV for most of the time as verified from the data (not shown here).
+The corresponding $\Delta f_o F{2(CG-BV)}$ plots in (Figure 8, right) highlight, as the main point, a generally negative $\Delta f_o F_2$ which intensifies during most of the night hours in December, which is a reflection of an increase of f_0F_2 over Boa Vista at those hours (not shown here).
+This result suggests that a northward wind over Boa Vista in the night, which in this case is part of a transequatorial system, brings plasma down along the field lines, (apparently at a rate faster than the recombination rate), contributing to the increase of the $f_o F_2$ over this station.
 On the other hand, during daytime we see a different picture.
-In December, when the transequatorial wind is more intense than in October, the $\Delta foF2{(CG-BV)}$ did not show any correspondingly significant increase. which may be attributed to the influences from davtime dynamical/electrodynamical and photochemical processes.
-In fact the daytime foF2 values at both stations (not shown here) were less in December than in October, which would suggest that the equatorial anomaly fountain might be somewhat weaker during these December days than it was in October.
-This fact, even in the presence of an asymmetric ion production rates at the conjugate sites with the CG being much closer to the sub solar point than BV in December, appears to have contributed to a reduction of the Δ foF2(CG-BV) values in December as compared to October in Fig. 8.
-Further analysis of this problem could lead to a better understanding of the seasonal features in the equatorial fountain/anomaly vis-a-vis the possible role of transequatorial winds in such features.
+In December, when the transequatorial wind is more intense than in October, the $\Delta f_o F{2(CG-BV)}$ did not show any correspondingly significant increase, which may be attributed to the influences from daytime dynamical/electrodynamical and photochemical processes.
+In fact the daytime f_0F_2 values at both stations (not shown here) were less in December than in October, which would suggest that the equatorial anomaly fountain might be somewhat weaker during these December days than it was in October.
+This fact, even in the presence of an asymmetric ion production rates at the conjugate sites with the CG being much closer to the sub solar point than BV in